Keinton Mandeville railway station

 Keinton Mandeville railway station was a small railway station situated on the Great Western Railway's Langport and Castle Cary Railway.
-It was located is in the village of Lydford-on-Fosse but was named the larger neighbouring village of Keinton Mandeville in Somerset, England.
+It was located in the village of Lydford-on-Fosse but was named the larger neighbouring village of Keinton Mandeville in Somerset, England.

 The station opened on 1 July 1905, at the same time as and the two stations were operated as a temporary branch from before the railway opened throughout as a whole the following year.

 The station had two platforms and a building, as well as a small goods yard behind the east platform.

 No sign of the station now remains, the site is now a scrap yard.
 The line is still in use as part of the Reading–Taunton line.